strimzi/proposals/067-kraft-jbod-support.md

 The JBOD storage is in early access only in Kafka 3.7.0.
 The testing of it in the 3.7.0 release candidates discovered several bugs.
 It is also not guaranteed that there will be no changes to how it works in Kafka 3.8.0 (for example required to address the bugs etc.).
-However, as JBOD if one of the last remaining missing features and since Kafka 3.8.0 is expected to be the last version with ZooKeeper support, we cannot delay the implementation of the JBOD support only until after Kafka 3.8.0 is released with the final implementation.
+However, as JBOD support is one of the last missing KRaft features, and since Kafka 3.8.0 is expected to be the last version with ZooKeeper support, we cannot delay the implementation of the JBOD support until Kafka 3.8.0 is released with the final implementation.

 ## Affected projects